Bruce Smith: Post-football life

 Smith lives in Virginia Beach, Virginia.
 Having returned to his home state, Smith works as a large-scale hotel designer, undertaking many projects with Armada Hoffler.
 Most recently, he returned to Blacksburg, the site of his collegiate successes, where he purchased the Red Lion Inn.
 He built a Hilton Garden Inn Hotel with 137 sleeping rooms and is working on redeveloping the site (Smith's Landing, hotel and restaurant complex).
 A Baptist, he is a member of Queen Street Baptist Church in Norfolk.
 Smith and his wife Carmen (who he married in 1990) have a son, Alston (born 1994).

 Smith also works with Thurman Thomas in their new business venture, Legends Energy Group.
 They promote energy programs across North America.

 Smith, Andre Reed, Thurman Thomas, and Jim Kelly were the subject of the 30 for 30 film Four Falls of Buffalo in 2015.

+He made an appearance with other Pro Football Hall of Fame players on an episode of Celebrity Family Feud in which Smith notably responded to a question asking for a tool that Captain Hook might use if he was a handyman besides his hook.
+Smith’s initial answer of “hammer” had already been taken, and his next response was “penis,” causing host Steve Harvey to lose his composure in the middle of the round.